superhac/vpinfe/readme.md

 ...
 ```

-More details on what this does and what it creates can be found [Meta.ini](#Meta.ini)
+With your tables in this format run `vpinfe.py --buildmeta`.
+More details on what this does and what it creates can be found [Meta.ini](#Meta.ini).
+At this point you should be able to run VPinfe with keyboard controls.
+If using a gamepad see that [section](#Setup Gamepad).

 ## Default Keyboard Controls